kkinnear/zprint/README.md

 Has no effect when formatting a structure (as opposed to parsing a string and formatting code).

-#### :spec

-__DEPRECATED__

-This should be largely unnecessary with enhancements to the `:fn-map` for spec definitions functions.
-I believe that spec files format correctly with no additional configuration required.

-This style is good for formatting clojure.spec files.
-The `{:list {:constant-pair-min 2}}` is going to be useful for everyone, and probably the `{:pair {:indent 0}}` will be too.
-The `{:vector {:wrap? false}}` is an open question.
-Some people want the keys each on one line, and some people want them all tucked up together.
-Remember, a style is applied before the rest of the options map, so if you want to have your specs that show up in a vector all tucked up together, you can do:
-`{:style :spec, :vector {:wrap? true}}`.

 #### :keyword-respect-nl

 This style is used to preserve most of the existing formatting for